-The Island County Sheriff serves as the Fire Marshal.
-He decides when to start and end burn bans.
-Contact the Sheriff’s Office with questions about burn bans.
+The Island County Sheriff serves as the Fire Marshal and decides when to start and end burn bans.
+Contact the Sheriff’s Office with questions about burn bans or visit Island County Environmental Health to learn about burn permits.

 Under a Type 1 burn ban, recreational fires are allowed in approved firepits – solid enclosures at least 16 inches high, and no wider than 3 feet.
 Fires must be only charcoal or seasoned firewood.
 Barbecues, outdoor grilling and propane-fueled firepits are also allowed.
 Always keep a garden hose or 5-gallon bucket of water nearby.
 During a Type 1 burn ban, backyard burning of natural debris and/or brush piles is not allowed.